Darwin Core Data Package guide

 A DwC-DP table MUST have a

-).
-It MUST follow the Data Resource specification and MUST be the value"text/csv"
+mediatypeproperty, indicating the mediatype of the data file (e.g.,text/csv).
+Themediatypeproperty MUST follow the Data Resource specification and MUST be the valuetext/csv. -

 A DwC-DP table MUST have a

-property, with a table schema describing the fields and relationships of the table.
-It MUST follow the Data Resource specification, but MUST be an object representing the schema (and not a string referencing it).
-See section 3.4 for details.(non-normative) By verbosely including the
+schemaproperty, with a table schema describing the fields and relationships of the table.
+Theschemaproperty MUST follow the Data Resource specification, and MUST be an object representing the schema (not merely a string referencing it).
+See section 3.3 for details.(non-normative) By verbosely including the

 A DwC-DP table MAY have additional properties.
 This includes those defined by the Data Resource specification (e.g.,